 • Listen for the response from Eliza.

-• Emit that response as AWP events.
+• Emit that response as AG-UI events.

 Putting It All Together